Below are answers to several frequently asked questions about home selling:

 7. Why should I sell with Longwood Residential?

 Nothing beats the specialized knowledge and guidance that a local real estate agency provides.
 With over 20 years of experience selling properties in Greater Boston, the Longwood Residential team understands the local market like no one else.
 We draw upon this knowledge and experience to effectively position your property in today's market.
 No real estate office combines traditional, "tried-and-true" marketing channels with cutting-edge internet and social media marketing as effectively as we do (see examples here!).
 Over the course of many years we have cultivated a trusted support team to assist with every step of the sales process.
-From home staging to photography to legal services, we have a network of reliable professionals who can help with anything and everythingalong the way.
+From home staging to photography to legal services, we have a network of reliable proessionals who can help with anything and everything along the way.

 And because we'll get you the highest price with the least amount of stress!